superruzafa/visual-elixir-reference/content/en/functions/MapSet/_index.md

 url: /MapSet
 ---

+A set is a data structure that can contain unique elements of any kind, without any particular order.
-Maps are the "go to" key-value data structure in Elixir.
+`MapSet` is the "go to" set data structure in Elixir.

-Maps can be created with the %{} syntax, and key-value pairs can be expressed as key => value:
+{{< figure src="images/functions/MapSet/MapSet.svg" >}}